lazysquirrellabs/blog/_posts/2015-04-11-unity-serialization-part-1-how-it-works-and-examples.markdown

 author: Matheus Amazonas
 categories: jekyll update
 ---
 This post is part of a series about Unity serialization.
-On this series of articles we will discuss a topic that is extremely  important to Unity3D development: serialization.
+On this series of articles we will discuss a topic that is extremely  important to Unity development: serialization.
 This subject may be a bit cloudy for beginners, but understanding it not only helps to figure out how the Unity engine works, but it can also become really handy during a game development process and assist you to build better solutions.
 We will concentrate our study on the following subjects:

 - What is it? (part 1)
 - How Unity does (part 1)